Rivendell Mountain Works Jensen

 - Design was limiting

 The limitations of my frame pack were many for an impoverished student that traveled by hitchhiking and buses.
 My frame pack (EMS Heliomaster with added sleeping bag compartment) was an extra-large (I probably should have owned a large size, but I got it discounted, like most of my equipment); it was often an enormous issue to carry it on anything but trails.
-I had an image of myself carrying the pack onto and off Trailways buses, using it for visits to the parental estate, as well as weekends in the woods and carrying the masses of books like "Piers Plowman" criticism that I was occasionally compelled to tote.
+I had an image of myself carrying the Rivendell onto and off Trailways buses, using it for visits to the parental estate, as well as weekends in the woods and carrying the masses of books like "Piers Plowman" criticism that I was occasionally compelled to tote.

 The pack was on the market for some time, until eclipsed by the newer internal frame packs which offered somewhat better support and much more flexibility of loading.
+They came on the scene and the Rivendell departed rapidly.
+One can see why.
+It did not even function well as a travel pack.
+(Travel packs had yet to make an appearance...and I had hoped this would serve.)

 After a few largely failed attempts to work around these shortcomings it returned to my friend's store to be resold on consignment.
 I made most of my money back and it sold rapidly, no doubt to someone else who had read the reviews.